SergeSulik/UnionFind_test_poject/README.md

 # UnionFind_test_poject

-A project that demonstrates the use of the UnionFind algorithm to check the presence of a path that connects the upper right corner with the lower left corner in a maze defined by a quadrature matrix.
+The project demonstrates the use of the Union-Find algorithm to check the presence in the maze described by the two-dimensional square matrix, a path between the upper left and lower right angles.